-A student may apply for readmission to the nursing major one time.
+A student may apply for readmission to the nursing major one time if the separation was due to academic failure.

 A student must apply for readmission to the nursing major if any of the following situation(s) apply:

 - If the student choses to take a Withdrawal or a Leave of Absence from the nursing major; - If the student was dismissed or administratively withdrawn from the nursing major for any reason; - If the student has not been enrolled in any nursing course for 90 days or more.